FAQ’s

 Having advised thousands of Medicare beneficiaries in Illinois and Wisconsin, especially in the Stateline area – we get frequently asked Medicare questions that are common to eligible seniors.
 Click on a topic below to reveal answers.

-Medicare near me?
+Is there FREE help with Medicare near me?

 Our professional Extra Help advisors assist Medicare beneficiaries in the Stateline area with all their Medicare requirements at no cost or obligation.
 Simply call our local office phone number (815) 945-8912, or leave us a message on our Contact Us page and we will contact you.